bibek376/Housing_Price_Prediction/README.md

 c.
 Model Size is heavy(~310 mb )

 Next Step are :-
-a. we will work on mobile application
+a. we will work on mobile application<br>
 b. we will reduce the size of model using PCA .